Environment

 Participation in Initiatives

-We are promoting and expanding our efforts for the circular economy through participation in initiatives.
-Our participation in each initiative is decided after confirming that it is consistent with our basic policy on the circular economy.
+We are promoting and expanding our efforts toward a circular economy through participation in initiatives.
+Our participation in each initiative is decided after confirming that it aligns with our basic policy and efforts to achieve a circular economy.

 Initiatives